Publication Ethics and Policies

 Data access and retention: Authors may be asked to provide the raw data in connection with a paper for editorial review, and should be prepared to provide public access to such data.

 Multiple, redundant or concurrent publication: An author should not in general publish manuscripts describing essentially the same research in more than one journal or primary publication.
-GEC do not view the following uses of a work as prior publication: publication in the form of an abstract; publication as an academic thesis; publication as an electronic preprint.
-Information on prior publication is included within each GEC and its journal Guideline for Authors.
+CEBEL do not view the following uses of a work as prior publication: publication in the form of an abstract; publication as an academic thesis; publication as an electronic preprint.
+Information on prior publication is included within each CEBEL and its journal Guideline for Authors.

 Acknowledgement of sources: Proper acknowledgment.